Concerns From Wildfire Residents Switches To Concerns Of Flooding

 “We are just kind of waiting to see what this big storm does because we are kind of worried that with the flash flood that’s predicted, it could cause a mudslide,” she said.

-The 416 Fire has burned more than 34,000 acres and is 20 percent contained, while the Burro Fire is more than 3,400 acres in size and is not contained at this point.
+The 416 Fire has burned more than 34,000 acres and is 20 percent contained, while the Burro Fire is more than 3,400 acres in size and is 10 percent contained.

 On Friday, Gov. John Hickenlooper, Senators Michael Bennet and Cory Gardner and Congressman Scott Tipton visited the area.